parasaurolophus/home-automation/README.md

 ## Features

-- Local control of Philips Hue lighting and Hunter-Douglas (PowerView) window coverings using the API's published by their respective hubs
+- Local control of Philips Hue lighting and Hunter-Douglas (PowerView) window coverings using the API's provided by their respective hubs

 - Dynamically created dashboard controls for individual device groups and scenes created by querying the Hue and PowerView hubs